raspberrypi/documentation/configuration/uart.md

 Various UART Device Tree overlay definitions can be found in the [kernel GitHub tree](https://github.com/raspberrypi/linux).
 The two most useful overlays are [`disable-bt`](https://github.com/raspberrypi/linux/blob/rpi-4.19.y/arch/arm/boot/dts/overlays/disable-bt-overlay.dts) and [`miniuart-bt`](https://github.com/raspberrypi/linux/blob/rpi-4.19.y/arch/arm/boot/dts/overlays/miniuart-bt-overlay.dts).

 `disable-bt` disables the Bluetooth device and makes the first PL011 (UART0) the primary UART.
-It is also necessary to disable the system service that initialises the modem, so it doesn't connect to the UART using `sudo systemctl disable hciuart`.
+You must also disable the system service that initialises the modem, so it does not connect to the UART, using `sudo systemctl disable hciuart`.

 `miniuart-bt` switches the Bluetooth function to use the mini UART, and makes the first PL011 (UART0) the primary UART.
 Note that this may reduce the maximum usable baud rate (see mini UART limitations below).